 Power: Power—the skillful use of energy—is the ability to get things done.
 Power makes it possible to benefit others, and to change the world for the better.
 On the other hand, power corrupts.

 Nobility: Nobility is the right use of power.
 This post is missing; I didn’t finish it.
-However, you can get a sense of where I was going from a short, much earlier essay on nobility on Approaching the Aro gTér; and from a much later attempt, “Drinking the sun” on Buddhism for Vampires.
+However, you can get a sense of where I was going from a short draft on Meaningness; and from another attempt, “Drinking the sun” on Buddhism for Vampires.

 Play: I also didn’t finish this.
 “Drinking the sun” covers this topic too, but in much less depth and in a quite different style than I would have used here.

 Understanding Buddhist Tantra by contrast

 Understanding Buddhist Tantra by contrast: An introduction to the section.